joncursi/cheddur-whitepaper/whitepaper.md

 easily transferred or sold.
 6. Rewards are needed to encourage users to acquire (and compete for) reputation and influence in the network via the creation and curation of high-quality content.
-By the same token, penalties are needed to discourage users of influence from abusing it.
+At the same time, penalties are needed to discourage users of influence from abusing it.

 ## The High Quality Review